Mental Health Facilities Will County, IL

 Silver Oaks Behavioral Hospital

-Silver Oaks Behavioral Hospital is a mental health facility in Will County, IL, located at 1004 Pawlak Parkway, 60451.
+Silver Oaks Behavioral Hospital is a mental health clinic in Will County, IL, located at 1004 Pawlak Parkway, 60451 zip code.
 Silver Oaks Behavioral Hospital provides partial hospitalization/day treatment and hospital inpatient treatment.
-Silver Oaks Behavioral Hospital provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and couples/family therapy to young adults, children / adolescents and adults.
-Some other services available at Silver Oaks Behavioral Hospital include family psychoeducation, mentoring/peer support/consumer-run services and suicide prevention services.
+Silver Oaks Behavioral Hospital offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and trauma therapy to children / adolescents, young adults and adults.
+More services at Silver Oaks Behavioral Hospital include mentoring/peer support/consumer-run services, family psychoeducation and case management.

 Learn More